Elden Arlo Sigurdson

 He was preceded in death by his parents, three brothers and two sisters.

 Elden married Margaret Marilyn McFall, daughter of George Elwood McFall and Eunice Jane Gollmer, on 1 Jun 1947 in Whig Methodist Church, Platteville, WI.
-(Margaret Marilyn McFall was born on 16 Nov 1923 in Harrison Twp, Grant Co, WI.)
+(Margaret Marilyn McFall was born on 16 Nov 1923 in Harrison Twp, Grant Co, WI, died on 18 Mar 2018 in Minden, NE and was buried in Powell, WY, Crown Hill Cemetery.)